Traditional rice of Sri Lanka: Rise of the new rices

 By the 1980s, 90% of the farmland in Sri Lanka was being used to cultivate the "semi-dwarf" (newly improved) rice variety.

 Currently, 95% of the rice produced in Sri Lanka are hybrid varieties.
 These are harvested using non-organic fertilizer and pesticides which are needed to produce larger harvests with lower costs.

 However, traditional rice is gradually making a comeback.
 This is due to increased global demand for organic food.

 Traditional rices

 Suwandel

 As the translated name implies, this is a fragrant white rice with an exquisite aroma.

 Its milky taste makes Suwandel a common choice for festive occasions and ceremonies.
 Nutritionally, the rice consists of 90% carbohydrates, 7% crude protein, 0.7% crude fat, and 0.1% crude fiber.
 Suwandel is known to contain higher amounts of glutamic acid and vitamins than other, more common rice varieties.

 Suwandel is an heirloom rice variety, cultivated organically with traditional rain-fed methods in the southern lowlands of Sri Lanka.
-Because of this, cultivation takes shoter than other varieties of rice.
+Because of this, cultivation takes longer than other varieties of rice.
 It is usually 3 months before harvest.
 Heirloom rice cultivation in Sri Lanka is a sacred process.